wlshiu/my_note/note_rtk/note_merlin2.md

         1. ConnectedTo()
             > Copy out the InputPin pointers in the current `CBaseOutputPin`.

+    - ConnectedTo()
+        > Report the pointer list of the connected InputPin.

     - Deliver Data/PrivateInfo to all linked InputPins
         1. Data Process Interface (IMemOutputPin)